 - 6 garlic cloves, peeled, minced

 - 1 tbsp dried oregano, divided

-- 7 cup vegetable broth
+- 7 cup low-sodium broth (vegetable or chicken)

 - 3 large tomatoes, diced (canned diced tomato will work as well)

 - 1 cup orzo pasta (whole grain pasta preferred)